On Gradient Descent Ascent for Nonconvex-Concave Minimax Problems: Introduction

-Recent research has focused on alternative gradient-based algorithms that have guarantees beyond the convex-concave setting~\cite{Daskalakis-2017-Training, Heusel-2017-Gans, Mertikopoulos-2019-Optimistic, Mazumdar-2019-Finding}.
-Two-time-scale GDA~\cite{Heusel-2017-Gans} has been particularly popular.
-This algorithm, which involves unequal stepsizes ($\eta_\x \neq \eta_\y$), has been shown to empirically to alleviate the issues of limit circles and it has theoretical support in terms of local asymptotic convergence to Nash equilibria;~\citep[Theorem~2]{Heusel-2017-Gans}.
-This asymptotic result stops short of providing an understanding of algorithmic efficiency, and it would be desirable to provide a stronger, nonasymptotic, theoretical convergence rate for two-time-scale GDA in a general setting.
+Recent research has focused on alternative gradient-based algorithms that have guarantees beyond the convex-concave setting~\citep{Daskalakis-2017-Training, Heusel-2017-Gans, Mertikopoulos-2019-Optimistic, Mazumdar-2019-Finding}.
+Two-timescale GDA~\citep{Heusel-2017-Gans} has been particularly popular.
+This algorithm, which involves unequal stepsizes ($\eta_\x \neq \eta_\y$), has been shown to empirically to alleviate the issues of limit circles and it has theoretical support in terms of local asymptotic convergence to Nash equilibria~\citep[Theorem~2]{Heusel-2017-Gans}.
+This asymptotic result stops short of providing an understanding of algorithmic efficiency, and it would be desirable to provide a stronger, nonasymptotic, theoretical convergence rate for two-timescale GDA in a general setting.
 In particular, the following general structure arises in many applications: $f(\x, \cdot)$ is concave for any $\x$ and $\YCal$ is a bounded set.
-Two typical examples are the training of a neural network which is robust to adversarial examples~\cite{Madry-2017-Towards} and the learning of a robust classifier from multiple distributions~\cite{Sinha-2018-Certifiable}.
+Two typical examples include training of a neural network which is robust to adversarial examples~\citep{Madry-2017-Towards} and learning of a robust classifier from multiple distributions~\citep{Sinha-2018-Certifiable}.
 Both of these schemes can be posed as nonconvex-concave minimax problems.
-Based on this observation, it is natural to ask the question: Are two-time-scale GDA and stochastic GDA (SGDA) provably efficient for nonconvex-concave minimax problems?
+Based on this observation, it is natural to ask the question: \textit{Are two-timescale GDA and stochastic GDA (SGDA) provably efficient for nonconvex-concave minimax problems?}

 \paragraph{Our results:} This paper presents an affirmative answer to this question, providing nonasymptotic complexity results for two-time scale GDA and SGDA in two settings.
 In the nonconvex-strongly-concave setting, two-time scale GDA and SGDA require $O(\kappa^2\epsilon^{-2})$ gradient evaluations and $O(\kappa^3\epsilon^{-4})$ stochastic gradient evaluations, respectively, to return an $\epsilon$-stationary point of the function $\Phi(\cdot) = \max_{\y \in \YCal} f(\cdot, \y)$ where $\kappa > 0$ is a condition number.
 In the nonconvex-concave setting, two-time scale GDA and SGDA require $O(\epsilon^{-6})$ gradient evaluations and $O(\epsilon^{-8})$ stochastic gradient evaluations.